Central limit theorem for high temperature spin models via martingale embedding

-{\bf Abstract:} We use martingale embeddings to prove a central limit theorem (CLT) for projections of high-dimensional random vectors satisfying a Poincaré inequality.
-We obtain a non-asymptotic error bound for the CLT in 2-Wasserstein distance involving two-point and three-point covariances.
-We present two illustrative applications to Ising models: one with finite-range interactions and the other in the ferromagnetic case under the Dobrushin condition.
+{\bf Abstract:} We use martingale embeddings to prove a central limit theorem (CLT) for one-dimensional projections of high-dimensional random vectors in $\{-1,1\}^n$ satisfying a Poincaré inequality.
+We obtain a non-asymptotic error bound involving two-point and three-point functions for the CLT in 2-Wasserstein distance.
+We present three illustrative applications: Ising model with finite-range interactions, ferromagnetic Ising model under the Dobrushin condition, and the Sherrington--Kirkpatrick spin glass model at sufficiently high temperature.
+In all the examples, we allow heterogeneous external fields.

 {\bf AMS 2020 subject classification:} 60F05, 60J27